ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 king kong sued for interrupting empire state building renovations

-because of climate change it’s starting to feel like i’ll never kill that white whale climate change killed the while whale and honestly i’m not sure how to feel about it = #candidate How to kill your white whale
+because of climate change it’s starting to feel like i’ll never kill that white whale climate change killed the while whale and honestly i’m not sure how to feel about it = #candidate #best How to kill your white whale

 theo epstein arrested at wrigley island %